run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDaemonSetRolloutStuck.md

 ## Mitigation

-Run

-`kubectl describe daemonset X -n runai`

-Try to figure out why the daemonset cannot create pods.
+Run `kubectl describe daemonset X -n runai` to try and figure out why the daemonset cannot create pods.
+Contact Run:ai if you cannot correct the issue.

-Contact runai.

-Be the first to add a reaction